open-contracting/standard/standard/docs/en/04_implementation/02_publication_patterns.md

 Publishers may also wish to apply for, and include the results of, an [Open Data Certificate](https://certificates.theodi.org/), on their publication policy pages.

-### Flat file options
+### Flat CSV file options

-The [serialization section](../../standard/serialization#flat-format) provides information on publishing data as flat files.
+The [serialization section](../../key_concepts/serialization/#flat-csv-formats) provides information on publishing data as flat CSV files.

 * * * *